zachlipp/slides/1-insignificant-statistics/slides.md

 - *data dredging*
 - *p-hacking*
 - *the garden of forking paths*
-- *researchers degrees of freedom*
+- *researchers' degrees of freedom*

 This isn't malicious; it can feel like a natural part of research
 <!-- .element: class="fragment" data-fragment-index="1" -->